ornladios/ADIOS2/docs/user_guide/source/api_full/fortran.rst

       integer, intent(out) :: ierr

-* :f90:`subroutine adios2_remove_all_ios` DANGER ZONE: remove all IO objects created for this adios handler.
+* :f90:`subroutine adios2_remove_all_ios` DANGER ZONE: remove all IO objects created for this ADIOS2 handler.
 This will effectively eliminate any parameter from the config xml file as well.

    .. code-block:: fortran

       subroutine adios2_remove_all_ios(adios, ierr)

+      !
+WHERE

-      ! adios2 handler
+      !
+ADIOS2 handler
       type(adios2_adios), intent(in) :: adios

       ! error code
       integer, intent(out) :: ierr

-* :f90:`subroutine adios2_finalize` final point for the adios component
+* :f90:`subroutine adios2_finalize` final point for the ADIOS2 component

    .. code-block:: fortran